 Dental crowns made from porcelain and can fracture just like your natural teeth, making cracked or fractured crowns one of the more common problems people experience.

+The breaking or fracturing of a dental crown is directly related to what the crown is made of.
 When a tooth is prepared for a crown it has to first be shaved down (we call it “prepped”) to remove decayed or damaged parts of the tooth.
 We also need to make sufficient room for the materials that will be used to construct the crown.

 There are quite a few different choices for the materials with which the crown is constructed.
 Each material has its own specifications for its required thickness.
 This is so that the crown can be strong enough to withstand the stress of chewing and biting on it.
 It stands to reason that if the dentist uses a type of porcelain which needs to be 2mm thick in order to achieve enough strength, then reducing the tooth by only 1mm would place the finished crown at risk of possible breakage from chewing or biting.
 The crown would be strong enough for chewing most things but may not be strong enough to withstand the sudden stress of encountering a cherry pit in a cherry pie, or some other unexpected hard substance in your food.